Founding the Federal Union

 The Civil Rights Amendments

-This collection aims to document the twin processes of constitutional reform and civil rights legislation that took place between 1860-1875, and their various successes and failures.
+The Civil Rights Amendments collection aims to document the twin processes of constitutional reform and civil rights legislation that took place between 1860-1875, and their various successes and failures.

 Writing Peace

-Writing Peace is a new initiative of the Quill Project in Pembroke College and the Faculty of History at Oxford University which will bring together archives from across the political spectrum to create a rounded view of the context and detail of the peace talks in Northern Ireland from the late 1980s to early 2000s.
-Our unique visualization of the primary source material will allow users to better understand the context within which key decisions and compromises were made, the origins of particular phrases, and the developing roles of individuals and political parties.
-Online resource collections and cutting-edge analytical tools will celebrate the full constellation of peace makers involved and will help scholars and practitioners alike to learn lessons for the future.
+Writing Peace is an initiative of the Quill Project in Pembroke College and the Faculty of History at Oxford University, in collaboration with partners in Ireland and the US, to create a rounded view of the peace talks in Northern Ireland from the late 1980s to early 2000s.
+Online resource collections and cutting-edge analytical tools celebrate the constellation of peace makers involved and help scholars and practitioners alike to learn lessons for the future.

 Constitution Writing in the American West (NEH)